-Danyal is one of our family members that is finished up a Business Degree and was in need of portraits.
+Danyal is my younger brother that is finished up a Business Degree and was in need of portraits.

 In today’s world professional headshots are becoming a priority.
 With the shift of walk-in interviews to LinkedIn, it’s more important now than ever to have an updated portrait.
 The entire interview process is now online, from the search, to the application, to even corresponding.